Constraining supermassive primordial black holes with magnetically induced gravitational waves: Discussion

 Interestingly enough, by accounting for the contribution of the MIGWs to the effective number of extra neutrino species $\Delta N_\mathrm{eff}$ and adopting an effective model for the galactic/turbulent dynamo amplification of the magnetic field, we set upper bound constraints on the abundances of supermassive PBHs at formation time, $\Omega_\mathrm{PBH,f}$ as a function of the their masses which reads as \beq \Omega_\mathrm{PBH,f}\leq 2.5\times 10^{-10}\left(\frac{M}{10^{10}M_\odot}\right)^{45/22}. \eeq

 In particular, as one may see from \Fig{fig:Omega_PBH_f_vs_M_constraints}, these constraints are comparable and in some mass ranges even tighter compared to constraints on $\Omega_\mathrm{PBH,f}$ derived from clusters of galaxies.
-One then can promote the portal of MIGWs as a novel probe to constrain and investigate the nature of supermassive PBHs.
-This portal of GWs can also be used in order to constrain lower mass PBHs furnished with a magnetic field which however do not necessarily seed the primordial MFs.
+One should account as well for constraints on supermassive PBHs due to dark matter halo accretion after matter-radiation equality as discussed in~\cite{Serpico:2020ehh}, where it was derived a mass-independent upper bound constraint on the contribution of PBHs to dark matter, $f_\mathrm{PBH}\equiv \Omega_\mathrm{PBH}/\Omega_\mathrm{DM}$, of the order of $3\times 10^{-9}$.
+However, the aforementioned accretion constraint is not so robust for PBH masses larger than $10^{4}M_\odot$, as the ones considered here, since one finds super-Eddington accretion at this high mass range.